 Bus routes and stops will be designated annually.
-Any changes will be posted at the school and on the district's website.
+Any subsequent changes will be posted at the school and on the district's website.
 For the safety of the driver and all passengers, students must board district vehicles only at authorized stops and drivers must unload passengers only at authorized stops.

-A parent may designate a child-care facility or grandparent's residence as the regular pickup and drop-off location for their child.
+A parent may designate a child-care facility or grandparent's residence as the regular pickup and drop-off location for his or her child.
 The designated location must be an approved stop on an approved route.
-For information on bus routes and stops or to designate an alternate pickup or drop-off location, contact dfroneberger@ssisd.net.
+For information on bus routes and stops or to designate an alternate pickup or drop-off location, contact: Steven Shires, Director of Transportation, at 903-885-2153; sshires@ssisd.net.